-Yet Confused on How to Use Show Don’t Tell ?
+Yet Confused on How to Use Show, Don’t Tell?

-Than Watch this informative video by Diane Callahan explaining the use of show not tell in the best way possible.
+Then watch this informative video by Diane Callahan explaining the use of show not tell in the best way possible.

 For more show don’t tell ideas for happiness do read How to describe happiness in writing by Bryn Donovan